tedtoal/Button_TT/README.md

   ts_display = new(TS_Display);
   ts_display->begin(touch, lcd);

-  // Initialize button collection object. screenButtons = new Button_TT_collection;
+  // Create and initialize button collection object. screenButtons = new Button_TT_collection;
   screenButtons->clear();
 ```

-A function must be defined for each button that must respond to a tap, and it must perform the desired action.
-Although in general each tappable button needs such a function, in some cases it makes sense to use the same function for multiple buttons, and this will be shown later.
-In our example case here, we have already defined two buttons that we want to respond to taps, the *Simple* and *Hello* buttons.
-We will make a tap of the Simple button toggle its fill color between two colors, and a tap of the Hello button will toggle its text label between two labels:
+A function must be defined for each button that must respond to a tap, to perform the desired action and then redraw the button if the action changed it.
+Although in general each tappable button has its own tap function, in some cases it makes sense to use the same function for multiple buttons, and this will be shown later.
+In this example we have already defined two buttons that we want to respond to taps, the *Simple* and *Hello* buttons.
+Let's make a tap of the *Simple* button toggle its fill between two colors, and a tap of the *Hello* button toggle its text between two labels:

 ```
 // Handle tap of "btn_Simple".
 Toggle button fill color and draw the button.